zechlau14/zechlau14.github.io/projects.md

 ### [I Love You But We Must Fight](projects/i-love-you-but-we-must-fight)

 A solo game in which you play out a single scene of a Hero preparing for the final showdown with their beloved, the Great Villain threatening the world.

+Hot Dog Borg is a silly hack of Mork Borg, in which you play as a Hot Dog Karate-ka, and my submission for the Noun Borg Get Rich Quick Jam.